marcosrachid/java8_ocp_study/README.md

 }
 ```

 multi-catch variable is effectively final.
-It's not compile if you try to assign a new Exception to it.
+It won't compile if you try to reassign a new Exception to it.

 ## Use Java SE 8 Date/Time API